 - Will Unseen/Fixer/William return? ?
 From DenOfGeek interview: When asked if he will return, O’Leary responded: “Not only do I have a soft spot for the Unseen character and always have, Ian Tracey (the actor who portrays Unseen) is amazing.”
 Mirroring Jablonski’s earlier response, O’Leary then added, “the short answer is ‘Yes.’”

 - Is Quinn dead (as seen at end of “Operation Mainbrace”)?
-No. Fans were in shock when they saw Quinn apparently blown up.
+No. Fans were in shock when they saw Quinn apparently blown up in the submarine.
 Creator David O’Leary allayed fans’ fears about this in the MonstersandCritics interview (linked above).
 “We’ll find Quinn, I know that,” O’Leary said confidently.
 “We have some clear ideas of what we want to do.”